sarthakagrawal34/Codeial/README.md

 4. We need to require passport and passport - local - strategy libraries inside the index.js file.
 5. We need to add middleware that takes the session cookies and encrypts them, below the place where we had set up the view.
 6. For more details look index.js server file.

+### Setting Current Authenticated User
+Let us see the parameters that are important
+1. We have set up the passport authentication.
+The user is now getting an identity established on the server and that identity is saved in a session cookie using an express session that is then communicating from the browser to the server.
+2. **saveUninitialized:** whenever there is a request that is not initialized when the user has not logged in, we don’t need to store extra data in the session cookies.
+3. **Resave:** When the identity is established we don’t have to rewrite or save the data if it is not changed.
+4. We will be sending the data from the server about the user to the ejs files.
+5. We have to first check if the user is authenticated or not using the **passport.checkAuthenticated** function that we will create using three parameters {req, res, and next}.
+This function will internally use the **isAuthenticated** function that is present in passport.js.
+6. If the user is signed in, pass on the request to the next function controller’s action.
+If the user is not signed in, then redirect the user to the sign-in page
+7. Once the user is signed in, set the users for the views using the **setAuthenticatedUser** function that will again take three parameters req, res, and next.
+This function will internally use the isAuthenticated function that is present in passport.js in which the req. user contains the currently signed-in user from the session cookie.
+8. Inside the routes folder in the usersRoute.js, we have to use all the functionalities that we have implemented.
+9. For more details see the passport-local-strategy file and usersRoute file

+### Passing User data to views and restricting page access
+1. We need to restrict the accessibility of sign-in and sign-up pages only when the user is signed out.
+2. We have to access the data of the user on the profile page first that is inside the views in the users.ejs